agalueu/HR_analytics/README.md

 - What percentage of employees are in each salary band?
 - How does tenure (New, Mid, Experienced) distribute across departments?
 - Who are the employees in the top 10% salaries per department?
 - Which employees earn above the company-wide average salary?
+(TOP 2)
 - What is each employee’s rank within their department?

 ## 📂 Repository Structure